by Beau Hebert

 The opinions, beliefs, and viewpoints expressed by the contributors on this website do not necessarily reflect the opinions, beliefs, and viewpoints of the Emerald or official policies of the Emerald.

 Beau Hebert is a humor columnist and owner of Lottie’s Lounge in Columbia City.
+He is a longtime South End resident and community advocate.

 📸 Featured Image: The Beauster.
 Illustration by Lou Patnode.